ProtoSchool/protoschool.github.io/README.md

 #### Vue file

-Select the appropriate boilerplate Vue file for your lesson:
+Select the appropriate boilerplate Vue file for your lesson from the `tutorials/boilerplates` directory:

 - `boilerplate-standard.vue` for a lesson with an exercise which does not require upload
-- `boilerplate-file-upload.vue` for a lesson that requires a file upload
+- `boilerplate-file-upload.vue` for a lesson with an exercise that requires a file upload
 - `boilerplate-no-exercise.vue` for a text-only lesson

 Copy that boilerplate into your tutorial folder and rename it to the 2-digit number of the lesson.